Migration to JSpecify Annotations

 - The class has a clear nullness context.

-- Return type is non-null by default.
+idis explicitly declared nullable. - Return type is non-null by default (implied by

 Best Practices for Migration